 Our Mission & Vision

-S.O.U.L Sisters supports new leaders that have “lived and breathed” the inequalities of our legal, educational, and economic systems.
+S.O.U.L Sisters supports youth that have “lived and breathed” the inequalities of our legal, educational, and economic systems.

-We envision a world in which young women and femmes of color reclaim lives of authenticity, joy, and freedom through restorative justice, collective leadership, creative expression, and radical abolitionist healing.
+We envision a world in which girls, young women, femmes, and TGNC youth of color reclaim lives of authenticity, joy, and freedom through restorative justice, collective leadership, creative expression, and radical abolitionist healing.